-But having peers at the same level is only one part of a support system, having people to look up to is absolute key.
+But having peers at the same level is only one part of a support system, having people to look up towards is key.

 “Deb Cupp, President of Microsoft’s Operations in the US is one of my role models.
 Besides leading one of our most important markets forward she previously led our industry transformation globally.
 I had the pleasure to meet her in person and I was amazed by her authentic way of conveying clarity and leadership in complex matters.
 That reminds me to stay authentic and to dare to lead.”

 “Another role model is Therése Treutiger, who leads our Partnership business and Innovation efforts for the Swedish market.
 She drives the business forward with an outstanding positivity and does an incredible job of empowering her team daily.
 I’m lucky to be able to work with and learn from her leadership.”